odedd/table_sortable/README.md

     - `sort_method: (:array|:active_record)`
         <sub>default: :array</sub>
         Determines whether the default sort function relies on an ActiveRecord `order` method or an Array `sort` method.
+        When no method and no filters are supplied, TableSortable will check if the column_name corresponds to a database column of the record.
+        If it does, it will use an ActiveRecord `order` method, otherwise it will perform an array `sort` operation.
         _Only applies when no `sort` option has been specified._
         - `:array` <sub>(default)</sub>
             Sort using the `sort` method.
 While being slower, it sorts based on the column's value, whatever it might be, and so fits every scenario.